 THE SHORT AND SWEET: These fish are officially moving out of deep winter lies and are fanning out in search of food.
 The beauty of the lower Fryingpan is that you can fish bigger bugs on heavier tippet!

 IN DEPTH REVIEW: As mentioned above, the lower miles of the Fyingpan are turning on!
 Only a few weeks ago we would have told you to skip this section and head up to the dam, but this is the time of year for these fish to instictively put the "feed bag" on and load up on some calories after the skinny winter diet.
 Recommended flies consist of small, blonde stonefly nymphs, tiny beaded Princes, dark baetis nymphs, midges and San Juan Worms.
 Streamers are rolling a few fish here and there as well.
-Not a lot of dry fly activity as of yet, but we are warming up nicely here in the valley and the hatches will only improve from this point onward.
+The dry fly fishing is significantly improved on the lower river, expect to see adult midges, BWOs and caddis in the mix!

 STREAMERS: Sands' Stingin' Sculpin 6-8, Slumpbuster 6-8, Sculpzilla 6-8, Crystal Wooly Bugger 8-10